How to Fix a Hip Shift in a Squat

 The first is a strength-derived hip shift.
 We see this a lot.

 Here’s a case example of one athlete that I treated recently.
-The athlete had a giant hip shift in his squat. but the important thing to note in that individual squat was that it only happens when he approached maximal loading.
-When he was lifting over seventy-five percent of his one rep max.
-When he was at lighter weights, that hip shift didn’t exist.
+The athlete had a giant hip shift in his squat.
+But the important thing to note in that individual squat was that it only happens when he approaches maximal loading.
+When he was a lighter weight, that hip shift didn’t exist.

 See this podcast for more details on diagnosing squat weaknesses.